samjones00/docs/docs/_documentation/web-new.md

 One missing detail is how it finds which GitHub repo should be installed from the `<template>` name.

-This can be configured with the `APP_SOURCE_TEMPLATES` Environment variable to configure the `web` tool to use your own GitHub organizations instead, e.g:
+This can be configured with the `APP_SOURCE_TEMPLATES` Environment variable to configure the `x` tool to use your own GitHub organizations instead, e.g:

     APP_SOURCE_TEMPLATES=NetCoreTemplates;NetFrameworkTemplates;NetFrameworkCoreTemplates